Have short hair and light belly. The ears and tail have little hair.

 Dark gray or brownish with a light gray stomach or sandy brown color.

-Found in and around homes, commercial structures, and in open fields and agricultural lands.
+Found in and around homes, commercial structures and in open fields.

 Can transmit pathogens that cause diseases such as salmonellosis.

-Batzner Pest Management service professionals are highly trained to conduct a thorough inspection to find evidence of the house mouse.
+Batzner Service Professionals are highly trained to conduct a thorough inspection to find evidence of the house mouse.
 There are numerous methods available (baits, traps, glueboards) to eliminate mice, but in order to prevent more mouse problems, it is important to find the places where they're getting in.
 Sanitation, exclusion, and population reduction are the keys to eradicating a mouse population.

 Although good sanitation will seldom completely control mice, poor sanitation will invite mice and allow them to increase their population.
 Mice can be very innovative in their attempts to enter a dwelling.
 They will move along the outside perimeter of a building until they find an opening or crack, and then sneak right in.

-A Batzner Pest Management Service Professional will perform a service to eliminate the mice from your home and will make sanitation and repair recommendations to help prevent future problems.
+A Batzner Service Professional will perform a service to eliminate the mice from your home and will make sanitation and repair recommendations to help prevent future problems.

 The best way to control a house mouse population is to prevent them from getting in or exclude them.
 Simple preventative steps and minor repairs will block entry ways and prevent mice and other pests from coming inside.